January 16, 2018, Blinded Veterans of New Mexico

 IN THE NEWS

-September 9-15, 2017 is Medication Safety Awareness Week.
+September 9-15, 2017 was Medication Safety Awareness Week.
 Many and varied agencies, consumer groups, hospitals, pharmacies and medical manufacturers are doing much to promote safety in the use of medications in our country.
 The Blind History Lady weighs in on this important topic from a historical perspective looking at the attitudes of the sighted and blind from decades past and how those attitudes impacted a blind person’s ability to take control of their own health with confidence.

 With companies such as with En-Vision America, the makers of ScripTalk, we are working to make opportunities to lead a full life better for the blind.